 To produce an evidence-based set of definitions for circadian terms and phrases guided by current consensus usage within the circadian research community.

 This project is being conducted by the O’Neill Lab at the MRC Laboratory of Molecular Biology, Cambridge, UK, and used an interactive set of 24 circadian-based questions presented in multiple formats.
 The survey ran during July – August 2020 and is now closed.
 We received more >500 responses from around the world.
 If you took part, thank you very much for your time!
 The survey questions can be downloaded using the link below.

 Analysis is currently ongoing.
-Preliminary results will be deposited onto BioRxiv in coming months and will be presented for discussion at EBRS 2021.
+Preliminary results will be deposited onto BioRxiv in coming months and were presented for discussion at EBRS 2021.